anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Provide protections between the Internet and any workloads including web and volumetrics attack preventions.
 * All host to host communications within the cloud provider network are to be cryptographically protected in transit.
 * Use cryptographically-protected protocols for administrative access to the platform.
-* Data Centre Operations staff and systems must use management protocols that limit security risk such as SNMPv3, SSH v2, ICMP, NTP, syslog, and TLS.
+* Data Centre Operations staff and systems must use management protocols that limit security risk such as SNMPv3, SSH v2, ICMP, NTP, syslog, and TLS v1.2 or higher.
 * Processes for managing platform access control filters must be documented, followed, and monitored.
 * Role-Based Access Control (RBAC) must apply for all platform systems access.
 * All APIs access must use TLS protocol, including back-end APIs.